1 Well-formed formulas

 1.1 Inductively

-• Every so-called basic proposition \(P_0, P_1, P_2, \ldots\) is a well-formed formula.
+• We have so-called basic propositions \(P_0, P_1, P_2, \ldots\) and these are well-formed formulas.

 • If \(F\) and \(F'\) are well-formed formulas and \(\diamond\) is one of the symbols \(\Rightarrow\), \(\wedge\), \(\vee\), then \(F \diamond F'\) is a well-formed formula.